 When I think back about this past year, some of the most striking images that come to my mind are the faces of children, caught up in terrible events that they cannot understand, but that they must endure.
 The faces of children from Nepal, covered in dust and blood as they crawled from under the rubble that used to be their homes and schools.
 The faces of refugee children, traumatised by war, searching desperately for safety in a strange land.

 During the festive season, while we enjoy food and laughter with our loved ones, it's impossible to ignore the plight of millions of children who have nothing.

 2015 has been a terrible year for children.
-Conflict, natural disasters and extreme poverty mean that, shockingly, 150 million children will be homeless this Christmas time.
+Conflict, disasters and extreme poverty mean that, shockingly, 150 million children will be homeless this Christmas time.
 That's 150 million children missing out on the security, warmth and support that every child needs and deserves.

 A long cold winter in Nepal